Hindering Secured Creditors: Texas Penal Code §32.33

 (7) felony of the first degree if the value of the property destroyed, removed, concealed, encumbered, or otherwise harmed or reduced in value is $300,000 or more.

 ^5.
 See Chapter 42, Texas Code of Criminal Procedure, Art.
 42A.054, Art.
 42A.056, Art.
-42A.102 .^6.
+42A.102^6.
 Art.
 42A.053(c), Texas Code of Criminal Procedure^7.
 Art.
 42A.054(b), Texas Code of Criminal Procedure

 2024 Best Lawyers "Ones to Watch" logo with Nick Toufexis stamp

-Large D logo with "Best Lawyers 2022" text to the right
+Large Dallas Magazine logo with Best Lawyers 2024 text to the right in black

 Martindale-Hubbell AV Preeminent Rating badge featuring AV logo on left and the Martindale logo on top